haeyun-choi/DDRF_site/index.md

 ## News
 - Our paper is accepted to CVPR 2025.
-- The dataset and code will be released ASAP.
+- The dataset and code will be released soon.

 ## Related Links